Symmetry in mathematics: Isometries of a space

 An isometry is a distance-preserving map between metric spaces.
 Given a metric space, or a set and scheme for assigning distances between elements of the set, an isometry is a transformation which maps elements to another metric space such that the distance between the elements in the new metric space is equal to the distance between the elements in the original metric space.
 In a two-dimensional or three-dimensional space, two geometric figures are congruent if they are related by an isometry: related by either a rigid motion, or a composition of a rigid motion and a reflection.
 Up to a relation by a rigid motion, they are equal if related by a direct isometry.

 Isometries have been used to unify the working definition of symmetry in geometry and for functions, probability distributions, matrices, strings, graphs, etc.

 Symmetries of differential equations

 A symmetry of a differential equation is a transformation that leaves the differential equation invariant.
 Knowledge of such symmetries may help solve the differential equation.

-A Line symmetry of a system of differential equations is a continuous symmetry of the system of differential equations.
-Knowledge of a Line symmetry can be used to simplify an ordinary differential equation through reduction of order.
+A Lie point symmetry of a system of differential equations is a continuous symmetry of the system of differential equations.
+Knowledge of a Lie point symmetry can be used to simplify an ordinary differential equation through reduction of order.

-For ordinary differential equations, knowledge of an appropriate set of Lie symmetries allows one to explicitly calculate a set of first integrals, yielding a complete solution without integration.
+For ordinary differential equations, knowledge of an appropriate set of Lie point symmetries allows one to explicitly calculate a set of first integrals, yielding a complete solution without integration.

 Symmetries may be found by solving a related set of ordinary differential equations.
 Solving these equations is often much simpler than solving the original differential equations.